Covered Call Return Calculator

 Methodology

 The calculator computes annual yield from a covered call strategy by taking the premium received per share, dividing it by the current stock price, then annualizing this return based on the days until option expiry.
 The formula multiplies the premium-to-price ratio by the factor 365 divided by days to expiry, expressing the result as a percentage.
-This approach assumes the premium is realised in full at expiry, the position holds for the stated duration, and returns compound at a constant rate throughout the year.
+This approach assumes the premium is realised in full at expiry, the position holds for the stated duration, and the same return repeats at a constant simple rate through the year without compounding.
+Because the annualisation is linear, it can overstate a realistic full-year figure, which would compound.
+The break-even figure assumes the shares were acquired at the current stock price, so existing holders with a different cost basis would adjust it.
 The model does not account for transaction costs, assignment risk, taxes, dividends, changes in stock price, or the probability that the option expires worthless.
 It treats the covered call as a single income event rather than modelling ongoing strategy management or alternative outcomes.

 Frequently Asked Questions